apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 But unlike LocalStorage, you can create multiple databases, with multiple stores per database, and its asynchronous API and search indexes provide performance benefits.

-IndexedDB is supported by the underlying WebView on the following Cordova platforms:
+IndexedDB is supported by the underlying WebView on all platforms, with known limitations on the following platforms:

+- browser
-- Windows (with some limitations)
+- Windows

-- Android (4.4 and above)
+### Web browser limitations

+The actual behavior may depend on which browser is used.
+There could be differences between the behavior on the Safari and Firefox browsers, for example.

 ### Windows Limitations